 1) Cost too much.
 Mostly because of expensive servos and high end processors.

 - Designed a cheap driver/sensor board to read the absolute angle of the motor joint and run the motor.
 Designed a 3D printed connection that use the motors as structural members and use the 3D printed ramps to change the distance from the optical sensor with rotation.
 Used the worlds most ubiquitous yellow gear motor found in inexpensive projects everywhere.
-Using extremely common FFC cables to link the legs, 10 sets of boards cost 15 dollars each and can arrive on your doorstep in 8 days!
-The boards also have what would normally be the guts of a servo motor but now more accessible to the process in that the processor can access the position of the joint at any time.
+Using extremely common FFC cables to link the legs and the boards for one robot cost 15 dollars and can arrive on your doorstep in 8 days!
+The boards also have what would normally be the guts of a servo motor, but now are more accessible to the processor which can access the position of the joint at any time.

 2) Processor creep.
 Robots eat IO pins for breakfast.

 - Used a double demux in which the PCA9685 board is also controlling the analog demux.
 In this way I can run 6 motor joints and read their position with only two I2C pins and one analog input.
 This leaves ~20 other IO pins to do range finding, balance, audio out, I2S audio in and many other functions yet to be added.
 This can all be run with a $5 ESP32.
 Lastly, it is expandable to allow 3 additional pairs of arms, legs or wings, whatever you may fancy.
 This is achieved with just adding a daughter board with the PCA9685 expander and the 74HC demux chip.

 3) Wires and batteries make a robot ugly and unstable.